 Meiosis is divided into two stages: meiosis 1 and meiosis 2.
 Each of these has the same four steps that are the same as those in mitosis with the number attached at the end to indicate which stage of meiosis is underway.

 In prophase 1, instead of 46 pairs of sister chromatids lining up to divide, 23 groups of four chromosomes line up.
 This is because the corresponding chromosomes from the mother and the father "find" each other; combining the two sister-chromatid sets yields a tetrad, or bivalent.
 So immediately, mitosis and meiosis differ substantially.

 In metaphase 1, the tetrads line up in a usefully random way, described below.
 In anaphase 1, the "mother" and "father" sets of joined chromosomes are separated, and in telophase 1 the cell divides.
 Each of the new daughter cells undergoes meiosis 2, which is a simple mitotic division.
 The result is four gametes with 23 chromosomes instead of the 46 other cells have.

-Ass in the variation contributed by recombination, and it should be no surprise that no two people other than twins ever truly look exactly alike!
+This along with the variation contributed by recombination, it should be no surprise that no two people (other than twins) ever truly look exactly alike!